 BLUE LINE: Ha Giang→Meo Vac→Bao Lac→Cao Bang: 360km [MAP]

 Starting out on the famous Ha Giang Extreme North Loop via the limestone landscapes of the Dong Van Karst Plateau, the Classic Route then heads southeast from Meo Vac on road QL4C down to the Gam River Valley.
 Out of Meo Vac there are some fabulous views over a vast and sparsely populated landscape.
 Although mostly upgraded, parts of the southern half of QL4C to the Ly Bon intersection with QL34 are still undergoing repairs.
 However, these should be finished by the time you read this.
 After crossing the bridge at Ly Bon, turn onto QL34 due east towards Bao Lac.
 Ly Bon is at the confluence of the Nho Que and Gam rivers, and the ride to Bao Lac affords some picturesque views of riverine scenes.
+However, there are currently (2019) major road works on the section of QL34 between Ly Bon and Bao Lac, so ride very carefully.
 Bao Lac has plenty of guest houses if you need them.

 From Bao Lac, continue southeast all the way to Cao Bang city, via the mining town of Tinh Tuc and Nguyen Binh (both of which have a couple of nhà nghỉ guest houses).
 It’s a long ride to Cao Bang, and, although the scenery is superb (particularly around Tinh Tuc), the road conditions to Nguyen Binh are unpredictable.
 Expect a few rough patches, potholes and, if there’s been rain, landslides.
 Between Tinh Tuc and Nguyen Binh, there’s an intersection with a turning due south on road DT212 to Cho Ra: use this excellent back-road if you want to go to Ba Be Lake.
 If not, continue east along the meandering QL34 to Cao Bang City.